denkuzin/kd/python.md

 Basically:

-func without any decorators is the usual way an object instance calls a method.
-The object instance, a, is implicitly passed as the first argument.
+- **func without any decorators** is the usual way an **object instance** calls a method.
+The object instance, a, is implicitly passed as the first argument

-- @classmethod makes a method whose first argument is the class it's called from (rather than the class instance)
+- **@classmethod** makes a method whose first argument is the **class** it's called from (**rather than the class instance**)
-- @staticmethod does not have any implicit arguments.
+- **@staticmethod** does not have any implicit arguments.
 	Why we need @staticmethod?
 	You might want to move a function into a class because it logically belongs with the class.
 In the Python source code (e.g. multiprocessing,turtle,dist-packages), it is used to "hide" single-underscore "private" functions from the module namespace.
 Its use, though, is highly concentrated in just a few modules -- perhaps an indication that it is mainly a stylistic thing.
 Though I could not find any example of this, @staticmethod might help organize your code by being overridable by subclasses.
 Without it you'd have variants of the function floating around in the module namespace

 **@property**
 The first part is simple:
     @property
     def x(self): ...
 is the same as
     def x(self): ...
     x = property(x)
 which, in turn, is the simplified syntax for creating a property with just a getter.

 The next step would be to extend this property with a setter and a deleter.
 And this happens with the appropriate methods:
     @x.setter
     def x(self, value): ...
 returns a new property which inherits everything from the old x plus the given setter.
     x.deleter
 works the same way